LTWright/Cancer-Identification-Logistic-Regression/README.md

 # Cancer-Identification-Logistic-Regression
 Probability of Cancer being benign or malignant using Logisitic Regression.
 Coded in Python using Jupyter Notebook.

-Used pandas, seaborn packages to complete.
+Used pandas and seaborn packages to complete.

+Cancer dataset pulled from Kaggle
+Breast Cancer Wisconsin (Diagnostic) Data Set
+  Website states the dataset is used to predict whether the cancer is benign or malignant.

 The following steps were performed:
 1. Exploratory Data Analysis